trevorwelch/rh-profit-and-loss/README.md

 ```
 From November 4, 2018 to today, your total PnL is $486.45
 You've made $390.1 buying and selling individual equities, received $16.35 in dividends, and made $80.0 on options trades
-With your starting allocation of $10000, if you had just bought and held QQQ, your PnL would have been $-51.49
 ```

 ## Run it and utilize other features